kind2-mc/cocospec_tcm_experiments/README.md

     use of a feature in the SMT solver that is known to perform poorly on non-linear problems.

+  * `--check_implem false` deactivates the verification of nodes.
+Contracts still be checked for mode exhaustivity.
+This option is useful if you just want to generate the graph of reachable modes without (re-)verifying the node itself.

 * For graph generation:

   * `--testgen true` to run test generation, the feature that generates the